usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures for capabilities necessary for IoT device acquisitions.

 Policies and procedures provide the details necessary to implement management and operational controls for the acquisition of IoT devices, systems and services by assigned organizationally-defined personnel or roles who will ensure required device capabilities (compliance and implementation controls, etc.) exist for devices being considered for purchase.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**